wx-chevalier/Awesome-Lists-and-CheatSheets/AI/AI-OpenSource-List.md

 - [2021-MockingBird #Project#](https://github.com/babysor/MockingBird): 🚀AI 拟声: 5 秒内克隆您的声音并生成任意语音内容 Clone a voice in 5 seconds to generate arbitrary speech in real-time

+- [2022-Whisper #Project#](https://github.com/openai/whisper): Whisper is a general-purpose speech recognition model.
+It is trained on a large dataset of diverse audio and is also a multi-task model that can perform multilingual speech recognition as well as speech translation and language identification.

 ## Dialogue System & Bot

 - [2018-DeepPavlov #Project#](https://github.com/deepmipt/DeepPavlov): An open source library for building end-to-end dialog systems and training chatbots.